joe-skb7/phidutil2/README.md

 ## Overview

-This tool is for phidget device described at [1].
+This tool for phidget device described at [1].
 Linux documentation can be found at [2].
 API is described at [3] (C, 1014_2-PhidgetInterfaceKit 0/0/4).

 ## Building the library